Michael Schlottke-Lakemper

 RWTH Aachen University, Germany

 I am an interim professor (Vertretungsprofessor) for Computational Mathematics and research software engineer at the Applied and Computational Mathematics Research Lab at RWTH Aachen University, Germany.
+For this position, I am currently on leave from heading the Training & Scalable Algorithms group at the High-Performance Computing Center Stuttgart (HLRS).
 My research focus is on numerical methods for adaptive multi-physics simulations, research software engineering for high-performance computing, and scientific machine learning.

 Interests